jonelantha/react-responsive-pagination/packages/react-responsive-pagination/README.md

 ### 📕 Visit [https://react-responsive-pagination.elantha.com](https://react-responsive-pagination.elantha.com) to get started 🚀

-## 🥾 Works out of the box with Bootstrap 4.x
+## 🥾 Works out of the box with Bootstrap 4.x or 5.x

 Using Bootstrap?
-See the [Bootstrap 4 Getting Started Guide](https://react-responsive-pagination.elantha.com/bootstrap-pagination/)
+See the [Bootstrap Getting Started Guide](https://react-responsive-pagination.elantha.com/bootstrap-pagination/)

 ## 🎨 Supports custom styling